alexjmoore/ntt-live-containers/part1/README.md

 git clone https://github.com/alexjmoore/ntt-live-containers.git
 ```

-Git is available automatically on Play with Docker, but you may need to install git see:
+Git is built in to Play with Docker, but you may need to install git on your client if you are using DockerDesktop, you
+can find it here:

 * [https://git-scm.com/download/](https://git-scm.com/download/)

-Note the instructions below assume you are using Docker Desktop, the only change iff you are using 'Play with Docker'
+Note that the instructions below assume you are using Docker Desktop, the only change if you are using
-is any time we are referencing `http://localhost:8080` you will need to click the `8080` link next to the 'Open Port'
+'Play with Docker' is any time we are referencing `http://localhost:8080` you will need to click the `8080` link next
-button in the 'Play with Docker' interface.
+to the 'Open Port' button in the 'Play with Docker' interface.

 ## Starting our first container - NGINX